 I couldn’t think of anything to really write today.
 It’s just been one of those days.
 It seemed like my post-everyday-goal was going to bite it again this week.
 Until I came home from the gym.
 My wife, my beloved, wonderful wife, was lying in bed with the laptop open, cruising the Internet.
 “Whatcha looking… Continue reading “Breaking Dawn” Is Coming Soon

-In this way, books are a lot like people.
+Books are a lot like people.
 Some we hold near and dear to our bosom, others we hold at a close distance with great fondness but no need for connection.
 And still others we hide in certain corners, only to be flirted with when we are sure we’re ready, when we’ve got our A-game together and there will be no innocent bloodshed.
-All of them shape us, define us, tell us things about ourselves that we might not otherwise know (or ever think to learn); all of them are precious in some way.

 I don’t remember the exact date I read first read the poem, but I remember its resonance.
 I know that I was in high school and our senior lit teacher Mrs. Williams was trying to get us into American poetry of the early 20th Century.
 After months of American poets from the 19th Century, it… Continue reading New Year, New Dreams

 I’d never heard of Gary Wills until Robert Siegel interviewed him on NPR’s “All Things Considered” the other day.
 I listened because I was in the car on the way home, and NPR is the best thing for preventing high blood pressure in Atlanta traffic.
 Also, I like Robert Siegel’s voice – there’s something about… Continue reading The Most Influential Book Ever